roytruelove/cv/src/resume.md

 ## Hedgespeed
 ### Lead Developer / Project Manager

-Sep 2006 → Mar 2007
+Sep 2006 → Mar 2007<br>
 *c#, biztalk, perl, msmq, nant, bugzilla, svn*

 * Lead analyst and developer for Hedgespeed’s integration layer, used to pull Stock Loan availability from Prime Brokers in both real-time and as a batch.
 * Designed the layer to be able to respond quickly to the addition of new brokers as well as sudden format changes, with minimal disruption to the production system.
 * Ensured that code closely followed existing Enterprise Integration Patterns (EIP) to conform to industry standards for integration architectures.
 * Responsible for enforcing software best practices on development team by improving unit testing, build process, bug tracking, and source control management.
-This substantially decreased both the efect on ‘non-coding’ time for the team and the deployment time, allowing for quicker turn-around in testing.
+This substantially decreased both the effect on ‘non-coding’ time for the team and the deployment time, allowing for quicker turn-around in testing.

 ## Citadel Investment Group

 ### Team Lead – Counterparty Communications Team

-Mar 2005 → Mar 2006
+Mar 2005 → Mar 2006<br>
 *perl, java*

 * Charged with managing a team that previously had no lead; created processes, documentation, and acted as reporting layer to upper managemeTnht.e se changed ‘legitimized’ the team in the eyes of management, created a workable support / development balance for team members, and improved the relationship between the team and their business clients.
 Managed data communications relationships with new counterparties, and ensured that all data necessary for backf iocef operations was available and delivered consistently by those counterparties.
 * Managed team responsible for incoming and outgoing communications with counterparties (hundreds of files daily).
 Maintained and updated ‘PBComm’ system, used to pull files from various transport layers (FT, Pemail, MQ, etc), parse the data in those files (in over 700 dfief rent formats), and load the data into our system in a timely manne,r usually before trading hours.
 * Maintained business rules on data parsing, used to ensure that data was accurately ‘translated’ between the counterpasrt ys’ystem and our own.

 ### Lead Analyst / Developer– OTC Confirmations
-Oct 2004 → Mar 2005
+Oct 2004 → Mar 2005<br>
 *mq, xml, c++*

 * Designed and developed OTC Trade confirmation process for IRSs, CDSs, OTC Options, and Variance Swaps using DTCC’ s Deriv/SERV electronic matching system, allowing for significant trade volume increases, as well as reduced operational risk.
 * Engineered DTCC software to allow for quick, dynamic addition of new OTC products, making Citadel the technology driver by consistently being the first DTCC member to test and go live with new products (notablyI nterest Rate Swaps).
 * Was an active participant in DTCC working group with various buy-side and sell-side firms to drive the direction of testing and future products.
 * Sole developer / analyst on the project, responsible for all business analysis, requirements gathering, development, testing, maintenance, and enhancements.
 * Worked with members of the DSWG ISDA working group to design and implement the DSWG FPML extension, intended as a standard file format used for OTC product reconciliation.
 * Automated CDS payment reconciliations using DTCCs’ Deriv/SERV.

-### Software Developer – Legal and Compliance – Citadel Investment Group May 2004 → Oct 2004
+### Software Developer – Legal and Compliance
+May 2004 → Oct 2004<br>
 *perl, java*

 * Responsible for creating and maintaining feeds from government agencies for anti-money laundering, terrorism, etc, to ensure government compliance on a daily basis.
 * Implemented Scritturas’ contract tracking software, allowing the team to react quickly to provision triggers in contracts (eg NVA decline events, key man events, etc).
 * Maintained Insider Trading software (iTrade).
 Responsible for creating all integration points (all trade feeds and all employee broker statements), as well as configuring the software to enforce the rules of our insider trading policies.
 * Responsible for various accounting reports, used by the legal team to reduce cost of outside council.

-### Software Developer - Energy Back Office – Citadel Investment Group Feb 2004 → May 2004
+### Software Developer - Energy Back Office
+Feb 2004 → May 2004<br>
 *perl*

 * Designed and implemented integration with the ICE eConfirm system, allowing for STP confirmation of all eligible Energy trades.
 This enabled a 300% trade volume increase, and was the quickest implementation of the eConfirm product to date.
 * Designed and implemented automated paper-based ISDA OTC confirmation system using ScritturaR.e sponsible for all specification gathering from front-end users as well as traders.
 This system removed the manual process of drafting, faxing, and scanning several hundred trade confirmations per week.

 ## Scrittura

 ### Client Services Software Engineer
-Aug 2002 → Feb 2004
+Aug 2002 → Feb 2004<br>
 *java, ejb-3.0, weblogic*

 * Redesigned integration betweenS crittura’s document retention and document generaiton modules to allow for decoupling and pluggable retention systems.
 * Managed several client implementations of the Scrittura software at both buy-side and sell-side firms, in some cases enabling full STP of the OTC trade from fronfitc oef through to confirmation.
 * Responsible for implementing best-practices with regard to build scripts / environment, automated builds, and source contrTolh. ese changes created a one-click build system, allowing us to quickly upgrade clients to new builds using configuration files(.c vs, ant)
 * Responsible for on-site client training and support at client firms.

 ## pulver.com
+### Software Engineer
-Software Engineer – pulver.com 2000 → Mar 2002
+June 2000 → Mar 2002<br>
-java, oracle, swing, ejb, web-services
+*java, oracle, swing, ejb, web-services*

 * Converted flat-file legacy company database to relational database.
 * Created complete EJB interface to new database.
 (Java, EJB 1.2)
 * Wrote and implemented proprietary HTTP based protocols for legacy AWK-based systems to communicate with new EJB systems.
 (Java, Servlets,o Tmcat)
 * Redesigned “slides.pulver.com” for integration with legacy systems.
 Converted the site to a fee-based service using Verisign’s Payflow Link.
 (JSP / Servlets, EJB 1.2, Struts)
 * Created app for “scrubbing” databases in order to impose relational constraints (Java Swing)

-## Education
+# Education
-* Bachelor of Science - Computer Science – Binghamton University 1996 → 2001 (Dean's List)
+* **Bachelor of Science** - Computer Science – Binghamton University 1996 → 2001 (Dean's List)
-* Bachelor of Arts - Philosophy – Binghamton University 1996 → 2001 (Dean's List)
+* **Bachelor of Arts** - Philosophy – Binghamton University 1996 → 2001 (Dean's List)